 How can employers nurture work-life balance in the work place?

-There are a number of ways that you can help encourage your employees to look after themselves.
+There are a number of ways that you can help encourage your employees to look after themselves, to help not only avoid lots of staff taking sick leave, but to also help maintain productivity and positive attitudes towards their work.
 Some of these ways include:

 - Making sure that staff are encouraged to speak openly about what might be causing them to feel stressed out or anxious

 - Resolving any issues that are contributing to stress/anxiety in the workplace

 - Ensuring, where you can, that staff are making enough time for themselves to eat properly, exercise, sleep well and enjoy leisure activities

 There are a number of signs and symptoms associated with stress and anxiety, which may be useful for you to bear in mind as an employer.
 Employees suffering from high levels of stress or anxiety may:

 - Be unable to concentrate